 Melbourne coffee guide: Melbourne’s Cafe Menu’s explained

-They say that the best coffee in the world is in Australia and the best city to find it in is Melbourne.
+I was told that the best coffee I would ever have would be in Australia- and the best city to find it in was Melbourne.

-Having lived in Melbourne for a year, I can vouch that it is true: Melburnians have a bit of a love affair with coffee.
-In fact, the city boasts more cafes per capita then any other- and boy, is the coffee good.
+Now after being in the Australian city for a year, I can vouch that it is true: Melburnians have a bit of a love affair with coffee.
+They love it so much in fact, that the city’s free walking tour even includes a trip to a cafe for Flat Whites.

 Coffee Capital of the world